 Once the water well drilling operation has been completed, a temporary well cap is fixed atop the casing, the rig and its equipment are packed and the drilling rig leaves the site.
 Upon payment, a Well Completion Report is prepared and sent to the various state and local agencies.
 This report is required prior to any Certificate of Occupancy being issued to the homeowner.

-If you are planning on drilling a well at some time in the future or if you are experiencing problems with your current well, contact one of our well water experts today at Eastern Water Solutions for some good advice or fill out our contact form to schedule your free estimate in Meriden, Bristol, Branford, Glastonbury, Milford, Southington and throughout the state.
+If you are planning on drilling a well at some time in the future or if you are experiencing problems with your current well, contact one of our well water experts today at Eastern Water Solutions for some good advice or fill out our contact form to schedule your free estimate in Greenwich, Southbury, Cheshire, Meriden, Bristol, Branford, Glastonbury, Milford, Southington and nearby in CT.

 our service area